 - There's a reason I took the time to write "scrape down the bowl" as often as I did — this isn't a suggestion!
 It can really change the way your ingredients incorporate.
 I know it can be tedious, but it's worth taking the time.

-- You won't hurt the cookie dough by creaming the butter and sugar and eggs on medium-high speeds.
+- You won't hurt the cookie dough by creaming the butter and sugar and eggs on medium-high speeds for up to 7 minutes.
 Be patient and take the time to do those steps right.
 Set a timer if you have to — it can be hard to judge how long 60 seconds is when you're not looking at a clock!

-- Once you add the flour, you want to stick to a very low speed so that you don't develop gluten, which toughens up the cookie dough and prevents spreading.
+- Once you add the flour, only mix on low speed so that you don't develop the gluten network of the dough, which toughens up the cookie dough and prevents spreading.

 - The shape and temperature of your dough balls changes the way the cookies will bake.
 You want nice domed cookie balls with flat bottoms and round tops.
 Don't roll the dough into round balls or flatten them into discs before baking.
 Leave the dough balls in the fridge until ready to bake.

 💭 Recipe FAQ

 I really do recommend getting a good 2 tablespoon cookie scoop — they're useful for so much more than cookies.
 But if you don't have one, use a 1 tablespoon measuring spoon and do two flat scoops per cookie.
 To get the domed shape with the flat bottom, you'll need to use your hands.